RasaHQ/rasa/docs/migrating.rst

 Dialogflow exports generate multiple files rather than just one.
 Put them all in a directory (see ``data/examples/dialogflow`` in the repo) and pass that path to the trainer.
+If you use Dialogflow's ``fulfillments`` feature, that isn't something Rasa NLU can do.
+For actually responding to the user you can use `Rasa Core <https://core.rasa.com>`_.

+LUIS.ai
+^^^^^^^

+If you use an old version of the API, LUIS used to annotate entities using token indexes rather than character indexes, which could sometimes cause issues.
+Recent versions should work without issue.

+wit.ai
+^^^^^^

+Wit used to handle ``intents`` natively, but now they are a bit hidden.
+To create an ``intent`` in wit you have to create and ``entity`` which spans the entire text.
+The file you want from your download is called ``expressions.json``